microsoft/sca-fuzzer/docs/minimization.md

      --enable-label-pass 1
 ```

-2. Verify the violation is preserved by reproducing it with the minimized program and the original input sequence:
+Then verify the violation is preserved by reproducing it with the minimized program and the original input sequence:

 ```bash
 rvzr fuzz -s base.json -c minimize.yaml -t min.asm -i 25